 MY PERSONAL OPINION

-I loved it !!!
+I loved it, Al Maha is definitely the best desert resort in the UAE !!!
 Living in Dubai is a fabulous experience but the city life, the constant noise, the traffic etc.. can be tiring.
-So being able to stay in such a quiet, serene and gorgeous place for a weekend, just 1h drive from Dubai is exceptional.
+Being able to stay in such a quiet, serene and gorgeous place for a weekend, just 1h drive from Dubai is exceptional.
 As I write this, I am still in the massive bed of our suite facing the desert and there are 2 doves drinking out of our pool .
 I can’t hear anything else but the sound of my own laptop and the birds outside!
 We jokingly said to each other than we have seen more wildlife in 3 days than we have in 3 years in Dubai, but it is probably accurate!
 We took Thursday off to enjoy the full weekend and that was a great decision.
 I do recommend to stay at least 2 nights to be able to properly relax and try out several of the resort activities.
 A good option to enjoy your weekend all the way to the end is to book a spa service after checkout and then chill at the main pool until you are finally ready to leave this little paradise.

 Staying here is definitely in the very high bracket (around 2000 USD/ night), unless you make wise use of your Marriott points, but the experience is truly incredible.